sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 ```

 ###### Step 6: Add new thunk
+Thunks are used to call action creators that return functions instead of action objects:
 ```jsx
 export const updateLikes = (listingId, currentLikes) => (dispatch, getState, sdk) => {
   dispatch(updateLikesRequest());